Codiscovering graphical structure and functional relationships within data: A Gaussian Process framework for connecting the dots: Hardness and well-posed formulation of Type 3 problems.

 \subsection{Causal inference and probabilistic graphs.}

-The field of causal inference and probabilistic modeling, as outlined in \cite{morgan2015counterfactuals, glymour2016causal}, seeks to address distinct graph learning problems by introducing auxiliary assumptions.
-Within noise and probabilistic models \cite{stegle2010probabilistic, lopez2015towards}, it is generally assumed that the data is randomized.

 Causal inference methods broadly consist of two approaches: constraint and score-based methods.
 While constraint-based approaches are asymptotically consistent, they only learn the graph up to an equivalence class~\cite{spirtes1991algorithm}.
 Instead, score-based methods resolve ambiguities in the graph's edges by evaluating the likelihood of the observed data for each graphical model.
 For instance, they may assign a higher evidence to $y\to x$ over $x\to y$ if the conditional distribution $x|y$ exhibits less complexity than $y|x$.
 The complexity of searching over all possible graphs, however, grows super-exponentially with the number of variables.
 Thus, it is often necessary to use approximate, but more tractable, search-based methods~\cite{chickering2002optimal, peters2017elements} or alternative criteria based on sensitivity analysis~\cite{data2016sensitivity}.
 For example, the preference could lean towards $y\to x$ rather than $x\to y$ if $y$ demonstrates less sensitivity to errors or perturbations in $x$.
-In contrast, our proposed Gaussian Process method and avoids the growth in complexity by performing a guided pruning process that assesses the contribution of each node to the signal, as detailed in Section~\ref{secprune}.
+In contrast, our proposed GP method avoids the growth in complexity by performing a guided pruning process that assesses the contribution of each node to the signal.
 We also emphasize that our method is not limited to learning acyclic graph structures as it can identify feedback loops between variables.
+Alternatively, methods for learning probabilistic undirected graphical models, also known as Markov networks, identify the graph structure by assuming the data is randomly drawn from some probability distribution~\cite{drton2017structure}.
+In this case, edges in the graph (or lack thereof) encode conditional dependencies between the nodes.
+A common approach learns the graph structure by modeling the data as being drawn from a multivariate Gaussian distribution with a sparse inverse covariance matrix, whose zero entries indicate pairwise conditional independencies~\cite{friedman2008sparse}.
+Recently, this approach has been extended using models for non-Gaussian distributions, e.g., in~\cite{baptista2021learning, ren2021learning}, as well as kernel-based conditional independence tests~\cite{zhang2011kernel}.
+In this work, we learn functional dependencies rather than causality or probabilistic dependence.
+We emphasize that we also do not assume the data is randomized or impose strong assumptions, such as additive noise models, in the data-generating process.